Though the name sounds scary, this condition is manageable with treatment.

 Graves’ disease is named after Dr. Robert Graves, who discovered the condition in the 1800s.
 More women than men develop Graves’ disease, and it typically develops before age 40.
 Smoking and high levels of stress also may trigger the onset of Graves’ disease.

 Symptoms of Graves’ disease

 Graves’ disease can cause bulging eyes in some patients.
 This symptom is known as Grave’s ophthalmopathy, and it affects about 30 percent of Graves’ disease patients.

-Other symptoms you may experience are the same that occur with many types of hyperthyroidism:
+Other symptoms you may experience are the same that occur with other forms of hyperthyroidism: